klei22/from-and-to-midi/README.md

 - [ ] if the velocity is zero for everything, then don't create the file
 - [ ] consider tokenization edits (see following section)
+- [X] find out why velocity is zero, if not set to 50 by default.
+    - [X] seems to have fixed in the last update

 ## Tokenization